eziCode/mlb-kalshi-trader/README.md

 checks the real available balance before every entry and limits principal plus fees to the configured per-order amount.
+When both strategies share `LIVE_RISK_DB`, duplicate and account-cap checks are global, but each strategy's per-game cooldown is independent.
+A fill from one strategy therefore cannot suppress the other strategy's valid signal.
+Entries and exits use immediate-or-cancel orders; settlement reversals must fully unwind conflicting exposure before opening the opposite side, and any partial remainder remains durably tracked.
 Set `LIVE_MAX_TOTAL_CAPITAL=ALL_LIQUID_CASH` to make all currently available Kalshi cash eligible while atomically reserving concurrent pending orders.
 A numeric value retains a fixed total allocation cap.